ilovedadata/ilovedadata.github.io/README.md

 ##### Some cool stuff from the Exercises
 ###### 8 c 5-fold cross validation of a DecisionTreeRegressor()
 ![image](https://github.com/ilovedadata/ilovedadata.github.io/assets/106730909/e61c1278-72f5-425b-9ba0-80c5f17fa3cc)
 The plot visualizes the performance of a **DecisionTreeRegressor** in 100 different configurations.
-The two parameters that whose value was tuned are the "max_depth" and the "max_features".
+The two parameters whose value was tuned are the "max_depth" and the "max_features".
 The y-axis diplays the **Mean Squared Error** associated with each and every parameter configuration.
 For each parameter configuration, the plot shows the average performance on all the folds as well as the performance on each fold.
 Finally, a red dot highlights the configuration having the **lowest MSE**.